Deeparkrish/budget-tracker/README.md

           * start_url:URL that should be loaded when the user launches the web application.
           * display:When set to 'standalone', the application will look and feel like a standalone application.
 This can include the application having a different                     window, its own icon in the application launcher

+   * Depolying the app on Heroku
+         *  Create a mongoDb Atlas account.
+         *  Create Production Database in Atlas.
+         *  Add a Database and network access
+         *  Copy the connection URL
+         *  Set Up the Environment Variable in Heroku.
+         *  Connect Production Database to App

   ## Technologies
   * MongoDB: A general purpose, document-based, distributed NoSQL database built for web application developers in the cloud era.Data stored in JSON format.